bfenetworks/bfe/docs/en_us/operation/api.md

 # Management API

-BFE provides a set of management APIs for metrics exposing, configruation reloading, debugging and profiling etc. It should not publicly exposing the APIs, keeping them restricted to internal networks.
+BFE provides a set of management APIs for metrics exposing, configurations reloading, debugging and profiling etc. It should not publicly exposing the APIs, keeping them restricted to internal networks.

 ## Configuration